marlonluo2018/pandas-mcp-server/README.md

   - Reveals all unique values and their frequencies
   - Helps LLM understand categorical data patterns
   - Enables more precise filtering and grouping operations
+  - Particularly valuable when working with multiple CSV files where consistent value understanding across datasets is crucial

-This two-step approach ensures that LLM has both structural and value-level understanding before generating pandas code, resulting in more accurate and effective data analysis operations.
+This two-step approach ensures that LLM has both structural and value-level understanding before generating pandas code, resulting in more accurate and effective data analysis operations, especially when processing multiple CSV files.

 ## 🚀 MCP Server Tools